Here’s how to bus, eat, and sleep in Abruzzo’s spectacular Sulmona…

 - Train or bus to Rome, then an onward train or bus to Sulmona.

 - Bus to Naples (or Salerno) then another bus to Sulmona.

-Today, I’m catching the bus to Naples then another to Sulmona, as the train from Cosenza Centrale starts too late to connect to the Paola train and on to Naples.
+Today, I’m catching the bus to Naples and then another to Sulmona.
+The reason?
+The train from Cosenza Centrale starts too late to connect to the Paola train and on to Naples.